ovotech/cloud_sql_backup/README.md

 | DATADOG_API_KEY | The Datadog API key | "57dsfjho34kj3h4oknk4jj55"
 | TEAM | Team name, used for tagging metrics | "my-team"

+The following metrics should appear in Datadog (depending on the success of subsequent backup attempts):

+- `cloud.sql.backup.started.count`
+- `cloud.sql.backup.success.count`
+- `cloud.sql.backup.failure.count`
+- `cloud.sql.backup.cleanup.count`

+All metrics are of type: `count`, and a value of 1 is posted when each phase of the backup process has been reached.

 ## Why is this required?

 GCP provide their own automated daily backup process, which is very easy to enable, so why is this required?